dhis2/training-docs/content/tracker_use/tg_event_reports.md

 - Program : COVID-19 Case-based surveillance
 - Local Case ID : ID-5353942, First Name : Angela, Last Name : Campbell, Sex : Female

 Open up this record and navigate to the "Lab Request" stage within this program.
-Here you will see that there is more then one event assigned to the program.
+Here you will see that there is more then one event within this program stage.
 Over the next several demonstrations, we will discuss the difference of event vs. enrollment report types and how repeated stage data is affected by this selection.

 ![angela_lab](resources/images/event_reports/angela_record_lab_request.png)